angadvirk/angadvirk/README.md

 - 💻 I'm currently working on learning the fundamentals of Algorithmic Trading using Python.
 - 💼 I most recently worked as a Software Engineer Intern at MakeMyTrip, where I wrote code in React Native.
 - 📫 Email Me - angad.virk@gmail.com
-- 🌎 Check out my Website - https://angadvirk.github.io/ - I made it myself!
+- 🌎 Check out my Website - https://angadvirk.github.io/ (I made it myself!)

 <hr/>